 • KLM — via Amsterdam (AMS).
 From JFK, ATL, LAX, SFO, BOS, ORD, IAD

-The Lufthansa Group (Lufthansa, SWISS, Austrian) shares inventory, so when you compare fares, check all three — the cheapest one varies week to week.
+The Lufthansa Group (Lufthansa, SWISS, Austrian) shares inventory, so when you compare fares, check all three — the cheapest one shifts week to week.

 flights to albania from usa routes prices and hacks 1